 But the Regenuary camp argued that highly processed vegan junk food is paying a big part of the climate and public health problem.
 It offered up examples of regeneratively farmed, high-quality animal products as the obvious alternative.
 And there is growing evidence to suggest that if farmed in a regenerative, sustainable way, animal agriculture can have a positive environmental impact, particularly when it comes to restoring soil health.

 The problem is that the meat industry isn’t made up of this kind of farming – it represents a very small percentage.
 It’s widely accepted that animal agriculture is one of the most environmentally damaging industries on the planet; even the the imported feed we give to our livestock causes issues on a global scale.

-With the tribal positions from both camps seeming to be more about scoring points than sharing the facts, I was left wondering, who was all of this finger-pointing actually helping?
+With the tribal positions from both camps seeming to be more about scoring points than sharing the facts, I was left wondering, who is all of this binary finger-pointing actually helping?

 A missed opportunity

 To get to the heart of the argument, I dove headfirst into the National Food Strategy – the first full & independent scientific review of what constitutes a healthy diet from a sustainable food system.